-A student is eligible for consideration for accommodations and/or auxiliary aids and services if the student has a disability and the Director of Student Services has met with the student, consulted with the Executive Director and Campus Director, and determined that the functional limitations of the disability require such accommodation, auxiliary aids and/or services.
+A student is eligible for consideration for accommodations and/or auxiliary aids and services if the student has a disability and Student Services has met with the student, consulted with the Executive Director or Campus Director, and determined that the functional limitations of the disability require such accommodation, auxiliary aids and/or services.

 First Institute is committed to providing reasonable accommodations including auxiliary aids and/or services to qualified individuals with a disability, unless providing such accommodations would result in undue burden or fundamentally alter the nature of the relevant program, benefit or service provided by First Institute.
-To request auxiliary aids or services, please contact the Director of Student Services at the campus.
+To request auxiliary aids or services, please contact Student Services.
 Students should submit requests with supporting documentation at least six weeks prior to the beginning of the first day of classes or as soon as practical.

-The Executive Director, Campus Director and the Director of Student Services manage determination of reasonable accommodations and compliance with the ADA and Rehabilitation Act for students jointly.
+The Executive Director and Campus Director and the Director of Student Services manage determination of reasonable accommodations and compliance with the ADA and Rehabilitation Act for students jointly.
 No student shall be retaliated against for seeking accommodation under this policy or for participating in good faith and in a reasonable manner in any review procedures concerning First Institute for its alleged noncompliance with The Americans with Disabilities Act of 1990 or the Rehabilitation Act of 1973.